GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 A frame rendered in a different process is represented as a remote frame.
-A remote frame holds the minimum information needed to act as a placeholder in rendering, such as its dimensions.
+A remote frame holds the minimum information needed to act as a placeholder in rendering, such as its dimensions, for example.
 The remote frame otherwise does not contain any information needed to render its actual contents.

 In contrast,
-a local frame represents a frame that will go through the standard rendering pipeline detailed in previous posts.
+a local frame represents a frame that will go through the standard rendering pipeline described in previous posts.
 The local frame contains all the information needed to turn the data for that frame (such as the DOM tree and style data) into something that can be rendered and displayed.